Fluke discography

-The discography of English electronic music group Fluke consists of five studio albums, one live album, three compilation albums, a white label promo album, twenty-five singles; of which eighteen were released on label and seven are white label and/or promotional only singles.
+The discography of English electronic music group Fluke consists of six studio albums, one live album, three compilation albums, a white label promo album, twenty-five singles; of which eighteen were released on label and seven are white label and/or promotional only singles.

 The discography also lists remixes that the group as produced for other artists and music released by the group under the alias The Lucky Monkeys.
 Releases by other groups that also involve Fluke (2 Bit Pie, Beauty School and Syntax) are listed on their individual pages.

 Albums

 The following is a list of all albums by Fluke, sorted into albums released on label, live albums and white label/promotional albums.
 The right-hand column of this section lists all of the albums chronologically.